Workplace is helping people innovate more, work faster and make connections on a truly global scale.

 "In 2010, Dan Savage and his partner, Terry Miller, uttered three words that would give rise to a global movement focused on the empowerment of LGBTQ+ youth – it gets better."

-Since then, IGBP has evolved from a social media campaign into major multi-media platform.
+Since then, IGBP has evolved from a social media campaign into a major multi-media platform.
 The mission?
 To uplift, empower and connect LGBTQ+ youth around the globe.
 They do this through storytelling and global community building.
 Here's the IGBP Workplace story so far…

 Communication in the world before Workplace